Heatbless/myPortofolio/content/posts/First-Post.md

     caption: "<text>" # display caption under cover
     relative: false # when using page bundles set this to true
     hidden: true # only hide on current single page
+    hiddenInList: true # hide on list pages and home
+    hiddenInSingle: true # hide on single page
 ---

 Hello, my name is Mickhael, and this is my First post.